Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 > **Note:** A Basic client may also be authenticated via SAS signature, using the `AzureSasCredential`.
 A sample demonstrating this, is available [here][python-eg-sample-send-using-sas] ([async_version][python-eg-sample-send-using-sas-async]).

 > **Note:** The `generate_sas` method can be used to generate a shared access signature.
 A sample demonstrating this can be seen [here][python-eg-generate-sas].

-## Key concepts

-### Namespace ~

-A **[namespace](https://learn.microsoft.com/azure/event-grid/concepts-event-grid-namespaces#namespaces)** is a management container for other resources.
-It allows for grouping of related resources in order to manage them under one subscription.

-#### Namespace Topic

-A **[namespace topic](https://learn.microsoft.com/azure/event-grid/concepts-event-grid-namespaces#namespace-topics)** is a topic that is created within an Event Grid namespace.
-The client publishes events to an HTTP namespace endpoint specifying a namespace topic where published events are logically contained.
-A namespace topic only supports the CloudEvent v1.0 schema.

-#### Event Subscription

-An **[event subscription](https://learn.microsoft.com/azure/event-grid/concepts-event-grid-namespaces#event-subscriptions)** is a configuration resource associated with a single topic.

-#### Binary Content Mode

-A namespace topic can receive CloudEvents published in **[binary mode](https://learn.microsoft.com/azure/event-grid/concepts-event-grid-namespaces#binary-content-mode)**.
-To specify this, when sending events to the service pass in `binary_mode=True`.

-### Basic ~

-#### Topic
-A **[topic](https://docs.microsoft.com/azure/event-grid/concepts#topics)** is a channel within the EventGrid service to send events.
-The event schema that a topic accepts is decided at topic creation time.
-If events of a schema type are sent to a topic that requires a different schema type, errors will be raised.

-#### Domain
-An event **[domain](https://docs.microsoft.com/azure/event-grid/event-domains)** is a management tool for large numbers of Event Grid topics related to the same application.
-They allow you to publish events to thousands of topics.
-Domains also give you authorization and authentication control over each topic.
-For more information, visit [Event domain overview](https://docs.microsoft.com/azure/event-grid/event-domains).

-When you create an event domain, a publishing endpoint for this domain is made available to you.
-This process is similar to creating an Event Grid Topic.
-The only difference is that, when publishing to a domain, you must specify the topic within the domain that you'd like the event to be delivered to.

-#### Event schemas
-An **[event](https://docs.microsoft.com/azure/event-grid/concepts#events)** is the smallest amount of information that fully describes something that happened in the system.
-When a custom topic or domain is created, you must specify the schema that will be used when publishing events.

-Event Grid supports multiple schemas for encoding events.

-##### Event Grid schema
-While you may configure your topic to use a [custom schema](https://docs.microsoft.com/azure/event-grid/input-mappings), it is more common to use the already-defined Event Grid schema.
-See the specifications and requirements [here](https://docs.microsoft.com/azure/event-grid/event-schema).

-##### CloudEvents v1.0 schema
-Another option is to use the CloudEvents v1.0 schema.
-[CloudEvents](https://cloudevents.io/) is a Cloud Native Computing Foundation project which produces a specification for describing event data in a common way.
-The service summary of CloudEvents can be found [here](https://docs.microsoft.com/azure/event-grid/cloud-event-schema).

- **Note:** It is important to know if your topic supports CloudEvents or EventGridEvents before publishing.
-If you send to a topic that does not support the schema of the event you are sending, send() will throw an exception.

-##### System Topics
-A **[system topic](https://docs.microsoft.com/azure/event-grid/system-topics)** in Event Grid represents one or more events published by Azure services such as Azure Storage or Azure Event Hubs.
-For example, a system topic may represent all blob events or only blob creation and blob deletion events published for a specific storage account.

-The names of the various event types for the system events published to Azure Event Grid are available in `azure.eventgrid.SystemEventNames`.
-For complete list of recognizable system topics, visit [System Topics](https://docs.microsoft.com/azure/event-grid/system-topics).

- For more information about the key concepts on Event Grid, see [Concepts in Azure Event Grid][publisher-service-doc].

 ## EventGridClient